lterzi/McRadar/README.md

 - define if you want to calculate attenuation
 - define if you want noise, turbulence convolution

+## Publications related to McRadar:
+- DDA look-up tables can be found here: https://doi.org/10.5281/zenodo.16792943

 ## More information:
 Please have a look at the examples provided in the examples folder.
 Further, this project will be published, and more information can be found in that publication.